 Alzheimer's disease (AD) is the leading cause of dementia in older adults, and the need for effective, sustainable therapeutic targets is imperative.
 The complement pathway has been proposed as a therapeutic target.
 C5aR1 inhibition reduces plaque load, gliosis, and memory deficits in animal models, however, the cellular bases underlying this neuroprotection were unclear.

-View Article and Find Full Text PDFCranial radiation therapy (RT) for brain cancers leads to an irreversible decline in cognitive function without an available remedy.
-Radiation-induced cognitive deficits (RICD) are particularly a pressing problem for the survivors of pediatric and low grade glioma (LGG) patients who often live long post-RT.
+View Article and Find Full Text PDFUnlabelled: Cranial radiation therapy (RT) for brain cancers leads to an irreversible decline in cognitive function without an available remedy.
+Radiation-induced cognitive deficits (RICD) are a particularly pressing problem for the survivors of pediatric and low grade glioma (LGG) cancers who often live long post-RT lives.
 Radiation-induced elevated neuroinflammation and gliosis, triggered by the detrimental CNS complement cascade, lead to excessive synaptic and cognitive loss.

 View Article and Find Full Text PDFBackground: Apolipoprotein E ε4 (APOE4) is the strongest genetic risk factor for late-onset Alzheimer's disease (LOAD).
 A recent case report identified a rare variant in APOE, APOE3-R136S (Christchurch), proposed to confer resistance to autosomal dominant Alzheimer's Disease (AD).
 However, it remains unclear whether and how this variant exerts its protective effects.